MatthewAlexanderFisher/MAS2903-Notes/_sources/content/intro.md

     -   Numbas Assessment 2 (20 marks)

-Some of the questions in the in-course assessment will require you to produce plots in `R` or `Python`, so it might be a good idea to type up your solutions and upload a single PDF file (which includes any necessary plots/computing work) to Canvas.
+Some of the questions in the in-course assessment will require you to produce plots in `R`, so it might be a good idea to type up your solutions and upload a single PDF file (which includes any necessary plots/computing work) to Canvas.